ntobeko-mkhize/PathFinder/README.md

 Pathfinder is a Java based app that can be used to find the shortest path between two vertices.
 It implements a Breadth First Search (BFS) algorithim.

 ## Running
-To Run the application place a file named map.txt in the projects resource folder.
+To Run the application place a file named **map.txt** in a location of your choice, if needed ensure that you run the application with elevated rights (admin).

+* Open CMD
+* CD PROJECT_ROOT\src\main\java
+* run: javac PathFinderApp.java
+* run: java PathFinderApp MAP_FOLDER (eg. C:\Users\mkhize\Desktop)

 The program will use the following legend:

 * W - Obstacle or Wall
 * . - Clear Path, ie one can move to this cell